 Tradition is trying to catch up with the times at Dillard's.
-Sandwiched between retail giant Macy's and discount chains, such as Kohl's, Dillard's is rethinking its strategy and trimming its store count.
-The department store chain operates about 300 locations (down from 330 in 2005) in some 30 states, covering the Sunbelt and the central US.
+Sandwiched between retail giant Macy's and discount chains such as Kohl's, Dillard's is rethinking its strategy and trimming its store count.
+The department store chain operates about 290 locations (down from 330 in 2005) in some 30 US states, covering the Sunbelt and the central US.
 Its stores cater to middle- and upper-middle-income women, selling name-brand and private-label merchandise with a focus on apparel and home furnishings.
-Women's apparel and accessories account for more than 35% sales.
-Founded in 1938 by William Dillard, family members, through the W. D. Company, control nearly all of the company's voting shares and run the company.
+Founded in 1938 by William Dillard, family members, through the W. D. Company, control the company.

-Texas and Florida are the Arkasnas-based department store chain's two largest markets, accounting for about a third of total stores.
+Texas and Florida are the Arkansas-based department store chain's two largest markets, accounting for about a third of total stores.
+The company operates 293 Dillard's stores and 25 clearing centers -- representing more than 50 million sq. ft. of space -- in 29 states.

-Along with the decline in sales, the company's store count has slipped as it shutters underperforming locations, including the last of its 16 home and furniture stores.
-Indeed, the schedule of store closings has accelerated in recent years as Dillard's tries to reduce operating expenses in a recessionary environment.
-After reducing its store count by an additional two locations in fiscal 2013 (ends January), the company has no plans to open any new locations in the coming year.
-To reverse falling sales, the department store chain has moved "up market", positioning itself above Macy's and Belk and below high-end chains such as Nordstrom and Bloomingdale's.
-To attract more customers Dillard's is focusing on adding more fashion, much like J. C. Penney has done in recent years.
+To try and reverse falling sales, the department store chain has moved "up market", positioning itself above Macy's and Belk and below high-end chains such as Nordstrom and Bloomingdale's.
+To attract more customers, Dillard's is focusing on adding more fashion, much like J. C. Penney has done in recent years.
 The firm's new direction is inspired on the success of specialty stores with their edited displays or merchandise in boutique-like settings rather than an endless sea of apparel racks.
 New stores are smaller (averaging 170,000 sq. ft.) and located in open-air lifestyle centers rather than enclosed malls.
-Dillard's, which is averse to marking down merchandise but has been forced to discount by its lower-end competitors, hopes its move up market will stop the markdowns.
+Dillard's, which has been averse to marking down merchandise but has been forced to discount by its lower-end competitors, hopes its move up market will stop the markdowns.